jenyu7/dwsource/lct-10.md

 ### Things to note
 - ```>``` overwrites but ```>>``` appends
-- If you want to keep the fd2 then dup it and replace it later on
+- If you want to keep the fd2 then dup it and replace it later on with dup2

 ---